 These systems are like vertically compressed versions of those that have two lines, a major third apart (above).
 They require less vertical space by introducing a second notehead shape that fits more compactly between adjacent lines, while still keeping the centers of the noteheads evenly spaced on the vertical axis.
 These shapes (and in most cases hollow and solid noteheads) help to discriminate between adjacent pitches.

 Some systems have two lines per octave, evenly spaced at a half an octave apart (one tritone or six half-steps).
 Bold, dashed, or ledger lines are used to allow identification of lines when multiple staves are stacked contiguously.
 One system uses only one line per octave, giving it the least dense appearance of any system, but it also uses the most ledger lines, with 7 of the 12 pitches requiring them.
 Some systems use hollow or solid noteheads or shaped noteheads to help differentiate between adjacent pitches.
+(Also see Equiton, which has one line per octave but lacks pitch-proportionality.)

 Many chromatic staves have lines spaced either a whole step apart, or some multiple of a whole step (a major third, a tritone, or an octave).
 These systems follow a different principle instead.
 The lines of these staves have an irregular spacing that highlights the 7-5 pitch pattern, by putting the diatonic notes of the C major scale either in spaces or on lines and ledger lines.